 How is Universal Credit paid?

-If you believe you are entitled to Universal Credit, you should start a claim as quickly as possible to avoid payment delays, as you may not receive any money for up to six weeks.
+If you believe you are entitled to Universal Credit, you should start a claim as quickly as possible to avoid payment delays, as you may not receive any money for up to five weeks.

 After making a new claim, you must sit out seven waiting days while the claim is processed.